Exact Bayesian Inference for Loopy Probabilistic Programs using Generating Functions: Generating Function Semantics

-The unconditioned semantics serves as an intermediate encoding to achieve our \emph{conditioned} semantics, which further addresses \emph{normalization} of distributions.
-We define the normalization operator of a eFPS by \begin{definition}[Normalization] The \emph{normalization operator} $\normalize$ is a partial function defined as\footnote{$\normalize$ in fact maps an eFPS to an FPS, i.e., $\coef{\lightning}{F} X_\lightning$ is pruned away by normalization.}
+The non-normalized semantics serves as an intermediate result to achieve our \emph{normalized} semantics, which further addresses \emph{normalization} of distributions. \begin{definition}[Normalization] The \emph{normalization operator} $\normalize$ is a partial function defined as\footnote{$\normalize$ in fact maps an ePGF to a PGF, i.e., $\coef{\lightning}{F} X_\lightning$ is pruned away by normalization.}

-\end{definition} Intuitively, normalizing an eFPS amounts to \enquote{distributing} the probability mass $\coef{\lightning}{F}$ pertaining to observation violations over its remaining (valid) program runs.
-We lift the operator and denote the \emph{condtioned} semantics of $P$ by
+\end{definition} Intuitively, normalizing an ePGF amounts to \enquote{distributing} the probability mass $\coef{\lightning}{F}$ pertaining to observation violations over its remaining (valid) program runs.
+We lift the operator and denote the \emph{normalized} semantics of $P$ by